 These disclaimers and exclusions shall be governed by and construed in accordance with the laws of England and Wales under the exclusive jurisdiction of the courts of England and Wales.
 Those who choose to access this site from outside the United Kingdom are responsible for compliance with local laws if and to the extent local laws are applicable.

 What websites do we link to?

-The inclusion of a link to an organisation's or individual's website does not constitute an endorsement or an approval by Significance magazine of any product, service, policy or opinion of the organisation or individual.
-Significance magazine is not responsible for the content of external websites.
+The inclusion of a link to an organisation's or individual's website does not constitute an endorsement or an approval by Royal Statistical Society of any product, service, policy or opinion of the organisation or individual.
+Royal Statistical Society is not responsible for the content of external websites.